AdobeDocs/experience-platform.en/help/web-sdk/commands/sendmediaevent.md

 # `sendMediaEvent`

-The `sendMediaEvent` command is part of the Web SDK `mediaCollection` component.
+The `sendMediaEvent` command is part of the Web SDK `streamingMedia` component.
 You can use this component to collect data related to media sessions on your website.
-See the `mediaCollection` [documentation](configure/mediacollection.md) to learn how to configure this component.
+See the `streamingMedia` [documentation](configure/streamingMedia.md) to learn how to configure this component.

 Use the `sendMediaEvent` command to track media playbacks, pauses, completions, player state updates, and other related events.